unioslo/zabbix-cli/docs/guide/migration.md

 - [**New configuration options**](#new-configuration-options)
 - [**Renamed configuration options**](#renamed-configuration-options)

 **Exports**

 - [**New export formats**](#new-export-formats)
       - `yaml`
       - `php`
 - [**New default export filenames**](#new-default-export-filenames)
       - Exported files are no longer prefixed with `zabbix_export_`
       - Exported files no longer include a timestamp in the filename by default.
 Newer exports overwrite older ones automatically.

 **Commands**

 - [**Command invocation syntax**](#command-invocation-syntax)
       - Using `zabbix-cli -C 'command args ...'` is no longer required.
       - Commands can be invoked directly with `zabbix-cli command args ...`
 - [**Command syntax**](#command-syntax)
       - Commands use positional arguments to a lesser degree than in 2.x.
 Named options are now preferred.
-    - Legacy positional arguments are still supported, but are deprecated and will generate a warning when used.
+      - Legacy positional arguments are deprecated and will generate a warning when used.
+      - Most prompts have been removed and replaced with named options due to the increase in scope of the commands.

 **Output**

 - [**JSON output format**](#json-output-format)
       - The JSON output format has changed.
 The old format can be enabled with the `app.legacy_json_format` option in the new TOML configuration file format.
-    - When loading configuration from a legacy `.conf`-file, the old format is assumed.
+      - When using a legacy `.conf` configuration file, the old JSON format is assumed.

 ## Config file